This Month’s Question:

 Borrowing tools, equipment, or animals from each other is another way that we can become interdependent.
 I may have a skid loader that a neighbor can use and he may have a tractor that I can use if the need arises.

 This spring, another person in our community borrowed our bull.
 This was helpful to me because I did not have to keep him in another pasture until I was ready for him.
 Our neighbor kept him and was able to use him in the duration.
 It was a win-win for both of us.
 Sharing sire animals in this way can be very helpful for homesteaders who do not have a large enough herd to keep one themselves…

-To see the rest of Ivan and Jerry’s answers, purchase a December back issue here.
+To read the rest of Ivan’s and Jerry’s answers, purchase this digital back issue: